grafana/grafana/docs/sources/enterprise/access-control-refactor/assign-manage-fixed-roles.md

 1. Hover your cursor over **Configuration** (the gear icon) in the left navigation menu, and click **Users**.
 1. Click the **Role** associated with the user.
-1. Select the role that you want to assign to the user.
+1. Select the fixed role that you want to assign to the user.
 1. Click **Update**.

 ![User role picker in an organization](/static/img/docs/enterprise/user_role_picker_global.png)